jhale/sustainable-scientific-software/README.md

 ### Assessment

 Three courseworks will be distributed during the course.
 To pass the course and receive the ECTS credits you must complete the coursework.
-The marking schedule will be explained with each piece of coursework.
+The marking scheme will be explained with each piece of coursework.

 ### Retake policy

-This course is assessed on the basis of two courseworks and attendance at the practicals on Fridays (mandatory, subject to the UL study regulations).
+This course is assessed on the basis of two courseworks and attendance at the practicals (mandatory, subject to the UL study regulations).

 In case of sufficient attendance and failure of the courseworks, you can resubmit the assessment/coursework during the following semester.